Burger PCB

 I used KiCad for this project from start to finish, and found it really straightforward to use.
 There is a lot of documentation on the internet which made the learning process enjoyable, and going from concept to finished project only took a few hours.

-The trickiest part of making the schematic was determining which symbols were appropriate, as even motors and buck converters had many variations of wiring.
-I solved this by finding images from the part source (e.g. eBay, McMaster Carr, etc.), seeing what connections were needed, and then selecting the symbol in KiCad.
+The trickiest part was picking the right symbols for each component, like the motors and buck converters, because almost everything had multiple wiring variations.
+I solved this by finding images from suppliers like eBay and McMaster Carr, seeing what connections were needed, and then selecting the appropriate symbol in KiCad.

 Assigning footprints in the schematic